-Area Guide: The pretty Hertfordshire village of Bedmond
+Area Guide: Exploring the Hertfordshire village of Bedmond

 Bedmond was once a farming area and a large portion of the district is still made up of farm land and agricultural service.